 We also require details of a nominated legal guardian, where applicable, before your child becomes a pupil at our school.

-Intensive EAL support is provided for non native English speakers by a dedicated teacher, in small classes up to 9 hours per week.
-This provision is covered within the fees.
+Intensive EAL support is provided for non native English speakers.
 The school has a track record in preparing pupils where English is their second language for a range of senior schools, including Abingdon, Eton, Marlborough College, Sherborne, St. Mary’s Ascot, Stowe School, The Oratory School, and Uppingham College.

 We make every effort to assist families who require Child Student visas to study in the UK.
 Once a place has been accepted and a deposit and at least one term’s fees paid in advance, we issue Confirmation of Acceptance for Study (CAS) documents.
 Our Registrar provides support throughout the visa application process.